ReliSA/Software-process-antipatterns-catalogue/catalogue/Nine_Pregnant_Women.md

 An idea that adding more resources (developers) to the project will increase productivity, pace or quality has the opposite effect.
 As oppose to [Brooks' Law](Brooks_Law.md), the concern is not an overdue project, but slower pace and drop in productivity and quality in general.
 Therefore failure to meet mid-project milestones, release criteria, etc. The name is derived from the colloquial expression "nine women can't make a baby in one month".
 ## Symptoms
  - adding new people mid project
- - the overall productivity stays the same (productivity per capita drops) or drops
+ - the overall productivity stays the same or drops, while productivity per capita drops (at least for some time)
- - higher bug rate per developer, lower feature rate per developer, higher duplicate ratio
+ - higher bug rate per developer, lower feature delivered rate per developer, higher duplicate ratio
  - higher communication overhead due to new people getting acquainted with the project
  - underdelivering or overdue releases, milestones postponed
 ## Specific Projects